Understanding Adversarial Robustness from Feature Maps of Convolutional Layers: Experiments

+\textbf{Datasets.} The widely-used CIFAR-10 and CIFAR-100 datasets \cite{krizhevsky2009cifar} are considered for robustness evaluation.
+They contain 60,000 $32 \times 32$ real-world images in 10 and 100 classes, respectively.
+In addition, CIFAR-10-C \cite{hendrycks2019cifarc}, consisting of nineteen different types of semantically invariant corruptions (\eg, blur and noise), will be used to measure the resistance against common corruptions.
+Since there is no requirement for hyperparameter tuning, the validation set will not be specially prepared.

-\textbf{Baseline defenses.} We implement the baselines including AT \cite{madry2018pgd}, ALP \cite{kannan2018alp}, TRADES \cite{zhang2019trades}, MART \cite{wang2020mart}, FAT \cite{zhang2020fat} and AWP \cite{wu2020awp}, identically following the settings suggested in original papers.
-All adversarial samples required in the procedure of training are crafted on the fly by PGD-10 within $\epsilon=8/255$.
-In particular, we apply an early-stopping learning schedule \cite{pang2020bag} to AT, ALP and TRADES, namely, the SGD optimizer with an initialized learning rate of 0.1 which is decayed by a factor 10 at 100 and 105 epoch.
+\textbf{Baseline defenses.} We implement the baselines including AT \cite{madry2018pgd}, ALP \cite{kannan2018alp}, TRADES \cite{zhang2019trades}, MART \cite{wang2020mart}, FAT \cite{zhang2020fat}, AWP \cite{wu2020awp} and DAJAT \cite{addepalli2020dajat}, identically following the settings suggested in the original papers.
+All adversarial samples required during training are crafted on the fly by PGD-10 within the perturbation budget of $\epsilon=8/255$ (in $\ell_{\infty}$ norm).
+In particular, we apply an early-stopping learning schedule~\cite{pang2020bag} to AT, ALP and TRADES, namely, the SGD optimizer with an initialized learning rate of 0.1 which is decayed by a factor of 10 at 100 and 105 epochs.

+\textbf{Evaluation metrics.} The model capacity and anti-perturbation ability are the main concerns in this paper, but they are difficult to analyze quantitatively.
+We thus use the following metrics to estimate them: \begin{itemize}[leftmargin=*] \item \textit{Natural accuracy} is the proportion of clean samples that are correctly classified.
+In general, a neural network with superior model capacity can fit the data distribution better and thus enjoy higher natural accuracy \cite{cao2019}. \item \textit{Consistent accuracy} is the proportion of clean samples whose classification results remain unchanged after perturbation.
+It measures the resistance to perturbation, \ie, anti-perturbation ability. \item \textit{Adversarial robustness} measures the intersection of the two, which is the proportion of clean samples that are correctly and consistently classified within the given perturbation budget. \end{itemize}

-\textbf{Attacks.} To reliably evaluate adversarial robustness of defense methods, several benchmark attacks including FGSM \cite{goodfellow2015}, PGD \cite{madry2018pgd}, DeepFool \cite{moosavi2016deepfool} and AutoAttack \cite{croce2020aa} are employed.
-All implementations are provided by FoolBox \cite{foolbox2017} except AutoAttack from the source code of \cite{croce2020aa}.
+\textbf{Attacks.} On the one hand, the exact adversarial robustness must be calculated by exhausting all possible perturbations, which is computationally prohibitive.
+On the other hand, a specific attack may overestimate the robustness.
+Hence, to reliably evaluate the adversarial robustness, several benchmark attacks including FGSM \cite{goodfellow2015}, PGD \cite{madry2018pgd}, DeepFool \cite{moosavi2016deepfool} and AutoAttack \cite{croce2020aa} are employed.
+In particular, AutoAttack is one of the most elaborate and widely used evaluation metrics, allowing for a reliable estimation of adversarial robustness.

+Except that AutoAttack is due to the source code from \cite{croce2020aa}, all other implementations are provided by FoolBox \cite{foolbox2017}.
 The major settings of these attacks are listed in Table \ref{table-settings}, wherein step size denotes the relative step size of PGD and the overshoot of DeepFool, respectively.